IniongunIsaac/CarbFlix/README.md

 ## 3rd Party Libraries Justification
 The app was built using the following third parties:

-* `RxSwift`: used for reactive development.
+* `RxSwift/RxCocoa`: used for reactive development.
 It's major advantage over Apple's `Combine` is backward compatibility
 * `Alamofire/RxAlamofire`: used for making asynchronous data request in a reactive way. `RxAlamofire` allows for reactive development which provides an edge over using `URLSession` since the project is configured using Rx.
     PS: Reactive Wrappers can be written around `URLSession` but why reinvent the wheel when you can just tap into the widely accepted RxAlamofire?
 * `Kingfisher`: Provides a convenient way to load images into `UIImageView`.
 It allows provides image caching functionalities out of the box.
 * `R.swift`: Provide a really great way to access project-wide static assets.
 This has huge advantages over using string literals.
 I mean, I could write a book about the dangers of `String` Literals.
 * `RealmSwift/RxRealm`: Besides the fact the `Realm` provides an arguably better API for interacting with mobile databases, offline data can be synced to the cloud in a Firebase-esque way which is something Apple's `CoreData` SDK doesn't have.
 Oh, and I can tap into it's already implemented `Rx` functionalities.
 Again, no need to reinvent the wheel.
 * `Swinject/SwinjectStoryboard`: A very lightweight library that allows for easy Dependency Injection.
 The need for proper management of dependencies within a project cannot be overemphasized and `Swinject` provides just the perfect setup for that.
 So why write dependencies by hand when you can just have a setup that manages everything for you without hassles?
+* `AttributedStringBuilder` provides a fluent API for working with `AttributedString`s.
+If you've ever worked with Apple's `AttributedString` SDK then you'll agree with me that you tend to write so much code just to display a little text.
+This lightweight yet powerful library provides a way to do so much with `AttributedString`s in a few lines of code.
+* `Toast-Swift`: a really fun way to display Android-esque `Toasts` messages.
+I mean, you don't neccessarily have to display gigantic `UIAlertController` for a simple message that should disappear after a preconfigured time.

 ### How to run(installation):